 Dancing with ME, at the daddy/daughter dance.
 Salt-N-Peppa came on the radio.
 Hugely inappropriate, but nostalgic.
 Push it REAL Good.
 “This is what played when *I* went to school dances,” I told her, and then it hit me.

 Middle school parents are old.
 WAY OLD.

-But not dead.
-See, it’ll be time for the daddy/daughter dance again soon, my last such date with Elise before she moves on to high school.
+It’ll be time for the daddy/daughter dance again soon, my last with Madison before she moves on to high school.
 I’ll be the dad with the three pretty girls and the best moves of any pop out there.
 Seriously.
-It’s my grand finale, with Elise.
+It’s my grand finale, with Madison.

 Knee, don’t fail me now.